Superstars (British TV programme): 1973

-Originally aired in the US by ABC in February 1973, Superstars was the first broadcast in Britain on December 31, 1973, as "Britain's Sporting Superstars", closely following the American format.
+Superstars was first broadcast in Britain on 31 December 1973, as "Britain's Sporting Superstars", closely following the US format.
 David Vine, who was the main presenter of the BBC programme from 1973 to 1985, said, "In 1972, Ron Pickering, myself, Don Revie, Billy Bremner and TV producer Barney Colehan sat in a hotel in Leeds and formulated Superstars, but the BBC dismissed the idea.
 Then Dick Button started it in the States, and the BBC bought the rights".

-Recorded at Crystal Palace in August and promoted as a challenge between Britain's seven best sportsmen, the contest was won by David Hemery, the 1968 Olympic champion in the 400-meter hurdles, defeating Jackie Stewart, Bobby Moore, Joe Bugner, Roger Taylor, Tony Jacklin and Barry John.
-Featuring the first ever gym test (devised by Pickering and comprising circuit running, a medicine ball throw, parallel bar dips, and squat thrusts), the event came down to the final steeplechase, where Hemery overcame a 100-meter handicap to pass Barry John with 60 metres left.
+Recorded at Crystal Palace in August and promoted as a challenge between Britain's seven best sportsmen, the contest was won by David Hemery, the 1968 Olympic champion in the 400-metre hurdles, defeating Jackie Stewart, Bobby Moore, Joe Bugner, Roger Taylor, Tony Jacklin and Barry John.
+Featuring the first ever gym test (devised by Pickering and comprising circuit running, a medicine ball throw, parallel bar dips, and squat thrusts), the event came down to the final steeplechase, where Hemery overcame a 100-metre handicap to pass Barry John with 60 metres left.
 Shown on New Year's Eve, the programme was a major success and was repeated the following year.